Keyword rules in Apple Ads Manager

 Best practices

-- Start with narrower scopes.
-Apply new rules to a few campaigns or ad groups first to validate behavior before expanding.
+- Start with a narrow scope: Apply new rules to a few campaigns or ad groups first to validate behavior before expanding.

-- Always set bid caps.
-Upper bid limit prevents runaway bids when a strong signal triggers the rule multiple times in a row.
+- Set bid caps on Change bid rules: The upper bid limit prevents runaway bids when a strong signal triggers the rule multiple times.

-- Wait before applying rules to newly promoted keywords.
-If you use search term automations to promote terms into keyword campaigns, give those keywords a day or two to accumulate data first.
-A keyword rule may otherwise fire on a term with no performance history and cut its bid before it has a chance to convert.
+- Wait before bid rules act on newly promoted keywords: If you use search term automations to promote terms into keyword campaigns, give those keywords a day or two to accumulate data first.